 - Never testing ingredients or formulations on animals

 - Not using any ingredients from outside sources that have been tested on animals

-Acknowledged and certified by the Leaping Bunny Program, Eminence Organics has long made the commitment to creating quality ingredients and products without ever testing on animals.
+Acknowledged and certified by Cruelty Free by Beauty Without Bunnies, Eminence Organics has long made the commitment to creating quality ingredients and products without ever testing on animals.
 Through sustainable and organic practices, we’re also proud to hold certifications from a number of prestigious organizations recognizing these efforts, indulging the Organic Trade Association, USDA Organic and the Green Spa Network.

 From the start of Eminence Organics in 1958, using sustainable practices and organic, clean ingredients has been the foundation of the brand.

 Eminence Organics & Clean Beauty